tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.7 =
+* Added a "mark as fixed" option.
+Like the "ignore" option, "mark as fixed" hides all existing copies of a specific error.
+However, if the same error happens again in the future, the plugin will make it visible again.
+* Added a "Clear Ignored Messages" button.
+It un-ignores all previously ignored messages.
+* Fixed a couple of PHP 8 deprecation warnings about a required parameter following an optional parameter.
+* Tested with WP 5.6.1 and 5.7-beta.

 = 1.6.13 =
 * Fixed "Deprecated: contextual_help is deprecated since version 3.3.0".
 While this plugin doesn't use the "contextual_help" filter, it includes a copy of scbFramework that can also be used by other active plugins.
 Some of those plugins could run code in scbFramework that used "contextual_help".
 This deprecated code has now been removed.